Magnetism in Gemstones

 Hematite: Hematite is a natural iron oxide mineral that forms hexagonal crystals.
-Most of the published information about natural Hematite informs us that it is non-magnetic or weakly magnetic, but such information is based on direct testing with common household magnets.
+Most of the published information about natural Hematite informs us that it is non-magnetic or only weakly magnetic, but such information is based on testing with common household magnets.
 Natural Hematite is very magnetic and will be picked up by a neodymium magnet.
-However, Hematite does in most instances have a considerably lower magnetic susceptibility than its man-made counterpart "Hemetine", which is an iron oxide compound manufactured with barium and strontium additives.
-Natural Hematite is a paramagnetic mineral, while man-made "Hemetine" is a ferromagnetic material.
-Hematite picks up with a much weaker force than does "Hemetine".
+However, Hematite does in most instances have a considerably lower magnetic susceptibility than its man-made counterpart "Hematine", which is an iron oxide compound manufactured with barium and strontium additives.
+Natural Hematite is a paramagnetic mineral, while man-made "Hematine" is a ferromagnetic material.
+Hematite picks up with a much weaker force than does "Hematine".

 with Hematite Inclusions